-If the resonant frequency $f_0$ of a cavity mode falls within the frequency band around $m_{A^\prime}/(2\pi)$, excitation of the electromagnetic field in that mode occurs, resulting in a signal power proportional to $\epsilon^2 m_{A^\prime} V C \rho_{A^\prime}$, where $V$ is the cavity volume. $C$ is the form factor, which characterizes the overlap between a cavity mode and the DPDM wave-function along a specific axis.
-The factor $1/3$ accounts for the random distribution of DPDM polarization. $\rho_{A^\prime}\approx 0.45$\,GeV/cm$^3$ is the local dark matter energy density.
-On the other hand, both internal dissipation of the cavity and amplifiers introduce noise, $P_n = P_{\rm th} + P_{\rm amp}$.
-Here, $P_{\rm th}$ represents the power of thermal noise in the cavity and is proportional to $T f_0/Q_0$, where $T$ is the temperature of the cavity.
+If the resonant frequency $f_0$ of a cavity mode falls within the frequency band around $m_{A^\prime}/(2\pi)$, excitation of the electromagnetic field in that mode occurs, resulting in a signal power proportional to $\epsilon^2 m_{A^\prime} V C \rho_{A^\prime}$, where $V$ is the cavity volume, $C$ is the form factor that characterizes the overlap between a cavity mode and the DPDM wave function along a specific axis (see Supplemental Material for detail), and $\rho_{A^\prime}\approx 0.45$\,GeV/cm$^3$ is the local dark matter energy density.
+On the other hand, both internal dissipation of the cavity and amplifiers introduce noise, $P_n = P_{\rm th} + P_{\rm amp}$. $P_{\rm th}$ represents the power of thermal noise in the cavity and is proportional to $T f_0/Q_0$, where $T$ is the temperature of the cavity.
 The signal and thermal noise are distributed within the same bandwidth $\approx (\beta + 1)f_0/Q_0$ in the limit that the cavity's quality factor $Q_0$ is much greater than $Q_{\rm DM}$.
 Here $\beta$ is the dimensionless cavity coupling factor representing the ratio between the power transferred to the readout port and the internal dissipation.
-The noise from the amplifier is proportional to its effective noise temperature $T_{\rm amp}$,

-The spectrum of the amplifier noise is flat within a frequency bin $\Delta f_0$, which is taken to be the resonant frequency stability range in this study and is larger than $f_0/Q_0$.
+The noise from the amplifier is characterized by its effective noise temperature $T_{\rm amp}$.
+The spectrum of the amplifier noise is flat within a frequency range $\Delta f_0$, which is the range over which the cavity’s resonant frequency can be kept stable.
 Consequently, the amplifier noise dominates over the thermal noise when $T_{\rm amp}\approx T$.